web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/faq/exceptions.md

 ### Find `exports is not defined` runtime error?

-If the compilation is succeed, but the `exports is not defined` error appears after opening the page, it is usually because a CommonJS module is compiled by babel.
+If the compilation is succeed, but the `exports is not defined` error appears after opening the page, it is usually because a CommonJS module is compiled by Babel.

-Under normal circumstances, Builder will not use babel to compile CommonJS modules.
-If the [source.include](/en/api/config-source.html#sourceinclude) configuration item is used in the project, or the [tools.babel](/en/api/config-tools.html#tools -babel) `addIncludes` method, some CommonJS modules may be added to the babel compilation.
+Under normal circumstances, Builder will not use Babel to compile CommonJS modules.
+If the [source.include](/en/api/config-source.html#sourceinclude) configuration item is used in the project, or the [tools.babel](/en/api/config-tools.html#tools-babel) `addIncludes` method, some CommonJS modules may be added to the Babel compilation.

 There are two workarounds for this problem:

-1. Avoid adding CommonJS modules to babel compilation.
+1. Avoid adding CommonJS modules to Babel compilation.
-2. Set babel's `sourceType` configuration item to `unambiguous`, for example:
+2. Set Babel's `sourceType` configuration item to `unambiguous`, for example:

 ```js
 export default {